Conic-Sections/Amethyst-Launcher/README.md

 2. You must not remove the copyright declaration displayed in the software.
 (Under [GPL-3.0, 7(b)](./LICENSE#L368-L370))

+3. If someone signs something of a contractual nature with the recipient and provides a commitment of liability, the licensor and author are not subject to this liability jointly and severally.
+(Under [GPL-3.0, 7(b)](./LICENSE#L382-L386))

 ## Manual build

 Make sure you have completed [prep](https://tauri.app/zh-cn/v1/guides/getting-started/prerequisites) first.